flarum-lang/french/README.md

 5. Create a *maelsoucaze-french/* subdirectory into it.
 6. Upload all the content in the unpacked folder to this subdirectory.

-Note that you should also add manually the French language pack as Flarum's dependency.
-It is optional, but it allows the French language pack to be updated when you will update Flarum's dependencies by using Composer.
-Open with [a text editor](https://en.wikipedia.org/wiki/Comparison_of_text_editors) the *composer.json* file located at the root of your Flarum installation (not the language pack one!), then add to the list of Flarum's dependencies which are listed below `"require"` the following new line:
+It's optional, but you can also add manually the French language pack as Flarum's dependency.
+It allows to automatically update the French language pack when you will update Flarum's dependencies by using Composer.
+Open with [a text editor](https://en.wikipedia.org/wiki/Comparison_of_text_editors) the *composer.json* file located at the root of your Flarum installation (not the language pack one!), then add to the list of Flarum's dependencies (which are listed below the `"require"` property) the following line in a new line:

 ```
         "maelsoucaze/french": "^1.0"
 ```

+Note that you must add a colon at the end of this line if it is not added as the last item of dependencies.

 ## Contributing